AltinxSalihu/AltinxSalihu/README.md

 <h1 align="center"> 🏄‍♂️ Altin Salihu</h1>
 <h3 align="center">Emerging frontend developer based in Kosovo, poised to contribute to the evolving landscape of software development.</h3>

-- 🌱 "I am currently dedicated to advancing my proficiency in JavaScript and TypeScript development, with a keen focus on honing my skills in these pivotal programming languages."
+- 🌱 I am currently dedicated to advancing my proficiency in JavaScript and TypeScript development, with a keen focus on honing my skills in these pivotal programming languages.

 - 📫 How to reach me *altinxsalihu@gmail.com*